An Invitation to Enter the Desert with Christ

-Our nations, and hopefully our families, are experiencing better economic times and opportunities, however, personal and national debt continue to plague us, making it more difficult to meet ends, even while working harder.
+We are in the midst of a great pandemic.
+Our nations and our families have faced difficult economic times brought on by this health crisis and our governments’ response.
+Personal and national debt continue to plague us, making it more difficult to meet ends, even while working harder.

-The jobs picture has brightened recently, but many remain unemployed and have been unable to find suitable work even after months and, in some cases, years of searching.
+The jobs picture has brightened recently, but many remain unemployed and have been unable to find suitable work even after months of searching.
 And because so many have spent so much living beyond their means, they are unprepared for difficult and uncertain economic times.

 We also should be concerned for our children’s future and also for their present, but not just financially.
 We should be concerned for their faith and morality—for their salvation.

 It is hard to imagine a time when the moral climate has been more toxic for our youth, and for us, than it is today.
 It seems there has never been greater peer pressure on our youth to engage in destructive behavior.

 We face new challenges as our governments attempt to impose sinful choices upon us.
 In years past, we knew right from wrong and too often chose what was wrong.
 Today, we seem not even to know right from wrong.

 Truth is under assault from the culture.
 Therefore, we face a far more dangerous challenge than we have in the past because we have lost our way and we don’t even seem to acknowledge the fact.
 We are, however, vaguely aware that all is not as it should be.

 The Emptiness Deep Within—A Call for Conversion and Surrender